Transcription Rules for JewishGen Databases

 - If supplying the data in Microsoft Excel format, all fields

-must be TEXT fields; do not use DATE fields, as Excel
+must be generic TEXT fields; do not use DATE fields,

 - Make sure that all years contain four digits, to avoid